jordan-s-ramirez/etl-mini/README.md

 ---

-Thank you for using [ETL Mini]!
+Thank you for using ETL Mini!
 We hope you find it useful and easy to use.
 If you have any suggestions or feedback, please let us know.